vigour-io/boilerplate-module/README.md

 something.do() // → 'doing somehting'
 ```

-Try to keep text to a minimum -- code is usualy the best documentation
+Try to keep text to a minimum, code is usualy the best documentation

 **Code examples**